Skip to content

 def list = [1, 2, 3, 4, 5]

-You can use a for loop to iterate through elements in a list.
+Use a for loop to iterate through list elements.

 groovy